itcourseinnepal/BCA-IN-Nepal/readme.md

 - Don't only depend upon a college education
 - Participate in events
 - Improve your skill
-- Learn whats in market
+- Learn what in market
 - Ask questions [Master Kata Bata Garna Milxa]

 ### What After BCA [Study]
-MCA, MBA, MSCS and MIT, and other master
+MCA, MBA, MSCS and MIT, and other masters course